George William (Bud) Reeves

 Me on April 8, 1938 - age 4 months

 My parents divorced in November 1940, one month before my 3rd birthday.
-I lived for a time in Detroit with my sister Dot and her husband Jack before being taken to Springfield, Ohio where my Mother was living.
+I lived for a time in Detroit with my sister Dot while her husband Jack was serving in the Army before I joined my mother in Springfield Ohio.

 I spent my childhood in Springfield, attending Grayhill elementary school before moving to California in June 1949 with my Mother.
 We lived with my sister Dot, her husband Jack, and their year old daughter, Julia.
 I enrolled in John Adams junior high school in Santa Monica, California.
 Only 11 years old at the time, and not ever being away from home before, I missed Ohio and was very homesick.